The best high chairs 2023 - tried and tested by parents and babies

 Tested by: Michelle Morgan Davies and her son Finn, 18 months.

-If you don’t want to spend a fortune on a highchair but want to buy something that will be comfortable for your child and practical for you, you can’t go wrong with the Swift Fold Highchair (opens in new tab) from baby brand Graco.
+If you don’t want to spend a fortune on a high chair but want something that will be comfortable for your child and practical to use, you can’t go wrong with the Swift Fold Highchair from Graco.

-The product’s standout feature is its simple one-handed fold to make it easy to collapse and store, even when your other hand is full.
-It also offers nine height adjustments, three recline positions and two front wheels for ease of movement around the house.
-For fuss-free clean-up time, the highchair also has a one-hand removable tray and a dishwasher-safe removable tray insert.
+The product’s standout feature is its simple one-handed fold which makes it easy to collapse and store, even when your other hand is full.
+It has nine height adjustment settings, three recline positions, and two front wheels for easy movement around the house.
+And for fuss-free clean-up time, the highchair has a removable tray (also possible to operate with only one hand free) and a dishwasher-safe removable tray insert.

 4. Silver Cross Buffet Highchair